Moloka’i Airport/Ho’olehua Airport, Ho’olehua, HI

 Transportation

 Besides the rental car counters, options are Hele Mai Taxi, a locally owned and family-run service.
-Phone: (808) 336-0967 or Molokai Taxi, also locally owned.
-Phone: (808) 553-5652 Cell: (808) 658-1410.
+Phone: (808) 336-0967 or Molokai Taxi (also locally owned) Phone: (808) 553-5652 Cell: (808) 658-1410.

-Shuttle services, rideshares, or bus services do not operate here.
+Shuttles, rideshares, or bus services do not operate here.

 Where To Stay near the Moloka’i Airport/Ho’olehua Airport